-Jill’s fairy tale is more frustration than fantasy, and Tony might not be here if he didn’t take after his father in driving ghosts around in this episode about supernatural messengers.
+Jill’s fairy tale is more frustration than fantasy, and Tony might not be here if he didn’t take after his father in driving ghosts around in this episode about supernatural messages and their messengers.

 Jill and Tony have encountered ghosts, fairies, and voices from the future.
 Hear about their haunted lives.
 You can follow Jill and Tony’s adventures and social links at https://sociatap.com/JillCox_Cordova/

 Witch Baby Soap

 Bath time just got a heck of a lot gother with the creepy coffin bath bombs and spell-scented soaps from the spooky minds of Witch Baby Soap.
 Use code HOMESPUN for 15% off your entire order at https://witchbabysoap.com/homespun Feed your beautiful darkness!